Is the BQ 3D Scanner worth buying? This review explores its features, design, and more.

-If this is your first time to use a 3D scanner, please take the time to learn how the software and hardware works.
+If this is your first time using a 3D scanner, please take the time to learn how the software and hardware work.
 Most of the complaints are the result of not studying how the software functions.
-If the materials or scans don’t come out right, you need to make adjustments to the calibration, light intensity and sources.
+If the materials or scans don’t come out right, you need to make adjustments to the calibration, light intensity, and sources.

 The overall design is good and the components are well made.
 Probably the only thing you can really complain about here is the need to download the software, but if you’ve got a steady Internet connection it shouldn’t be a problem.
 As long as you know how to use a program like Meshlab you’ll be able to interpret the point cloud.

 While it is open source, the power is on par with more expensive scanners thanks to its use of the aforementioned 3D rotational laser triangulation tech.
 Essentially what this product does is activate two lasers on an object to obtain its texture and geometry.
 As the table turns, the unit is able to scan the object thoroughly.

 One of the reasons this scanner is so promising is its open-source nature: there is now a whole community working together to improve its performance and improve the technology.

 The Horus software runs smoothly, and since it is open-source, there is strong support.
 With its interface, you can calibrate the Ciclop, look at the point clouds that it generates and tweak camera exposure.

 The hardware and software interact via multiple workbenches.
 The first is for controlling the parts like the LDR, motor, lasers, and camera.
 The second is for calibrating the scanner and the third is for scanning.
 What makes this one of the best 3D scanners for the money is that it’s a DIY unit but doesn’t have the shortcomings that other manual 3D scanners have.